 In the morning we will explore THE HETCH HETCHY RESERVOIR, across O'Shaughnessy Dam, above the curiously named Poopenaut Valley.
 Weather and group considerations permitting, we'll check out Wapama Falls and Tueeulala Falls, both among the tallest waterfalls in North America.

-Then, for those staying another evening for the full eco-educational immersion -- we'll have music and creative time back at camp, with opportunities the next morning to enter YOSEMITE NATIONAL PARK once again, and depending on whether Tioga Pass is open (which will take months of snow-clearing labor this year) we’ll either ~
+Then, for those staying another evening for the full eco-educational immersion -- we'll have music and creative time back at camp, with opportunities the next morning to enter YOSEMITE NATIONAL PARK once again, and depending on whether Tioga Pass is open (which will took months of snow-clearing labor this winter) we’ll either ~

-a) (if Tioga’s open) tour the High Sierra and Tuolumne Meadows at 8,600 feet, near the very source of the Tuolumne River at 8,589 ft, springs spilling from the highest peak in the park, Mt.
-Lyell ~
+a) (if Tioga’s open) tour the High Sierra and Tuolumne Meadows at 8,600 feet, near the very sources of the Tuolumne River at 8,589 ft, sparkling springs and rivulets spilling from the highest peak in the park, Lyell Glacier ~

 or b) (if Tioga Pass is closed from snow) explore Yosemite Valley where tributary waterfalls plunge hundreds of feet to the stunning valley floor.

 Join for all or some of this Watershed Witness Tour, or book your own as your schedule offers.
 On these ECO-EDUCATIONAL IMMERSIONS, we'll learn more about the transforming ecologies, science, culture, and soul of the river, co-create art, music, and earth-appreciation rituals, take group and solo time with the waters, sleep under the stars, and share our skills around river preservation, citizen science and sharing watershed consciousness.